paulrobertlloyd/paulrobertlloyd-v3/src/_content/articles/dissertation/give_me_5.markdown

   citation="McGonagle, 2002"
 %}

+{% include figure.html
+  src="articles/dissertation/figure-18a.png,articles/dissertation/figure-18b.png,articles/dissertation/figure-18c.png,articles/dissertation/figure-18d.png"
+  preset="thumbnail"
-{% figure caption:"Figure 18: Later revisions of the channels identity were more consistent with its off-air brand" class:"u-abreast" %}
+  caption="Figure 18: Later revisions of the channels identity were more consistent with its off-air brand"
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-18a.png" alt="Still from Channel 5 'Neil Fox' ident, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-18b.png" alt="Still from Channel 5 'Neil Fox' ident, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-18c.png" alt="Still from Channel 5 'Neil Fox' ident, 1999" %}
-{% include image.html preset="thumbnail" src="articles/dissertation/figure-18d.png" alt="Still from Channel 5 'Neil Fox' ident, 1999" %}
-{% endfigure %}
+%}

 The new idents involved channel personalities and celebrities taking the mickey out of the channel or themselves which tried to express a confidence to the viewer that the channel had about itself.
 These were updated again a year later but retained the same themes.